 The latest issue of SFX, the world's number one sci-fi mag, features a behind-the-scenes preview of the new series of Doctor Who including an interview with the new companion.
 There's also a look behind the scenes of Iron Man 3 and a tribute to the great Gerry Anderson.
 SFX is available in all good book stores or can you can buy an iPad version via Newsstand or order your print copy from this site.

 For more on sci-design read:

-- 30 best designs in sci-fi movies
+- The best designs in sci-fi movies

-- ARGHHHHH!
-It's the 10 best movie monster designs!
+- The 10 scariest movie monster designs

 - How Gavin Rothery created the iconic design for Moon